-- 9.1 This procedure will be updated as necessary to reflect best practice and to ensure compliance with any changes or amendments to relevant legislation. - 9.2 This Annex to Procedure 1.7 was last reviewed in December 2019.
+9.1 This procedure will be updated as necessary to reflect best practice and to ensure compliance with any changes or amendments to relevant legislation.

 DATA BREACH REPORT FORM

 Please act promptly to report any data breaches.
 If you discover a data breach, please notify your managerl immediately, complete Section 1 of this form and email it to the Data Controller (info@docklandsacademy.co.uk) and IT Helpdesk (ayhan@aksystem.pro) where appropriate.